Skip to main content

 She walked into the mansion to be greeted by Koeli.

 "Choto Malkin, I am so glad that you are home.
 Please help me.
 I am clueless.
 What should we prepare for the Mukhopadhyays?
-Mukhopadhyay Babu, his brother and brother-in-law are coming for lunch."
+Mukhopadhyay Babu, his brother and his brother-in-law are coming for lunch."

 "I…"

-"Bondita … " she stopped as Trilochan approached her.
+"Bondita … " She stopped as Trilochan approached her.
 With a smile, she touched his feet.

 "Thank heavens you are here.
 Please see to it that all the preparations are taken care of.
 Help me choose jewellery from the family heirloom to bless Asha.
 Also, you need to shop for her clothes and jewellery."